dragouf/AppStoreServerApi/README.md

 ﻿# AppleStoreServerApi

-Utility to decode and verify Apple server to server in app purchase notification and request Apple store api.
+Utility to decode and verify Apple server to server in app purchase notification and request [App Store Server API](https://developer.apple.com/documentation/appstoreserverapi).

 This library is already working but work is still in progress.
 Don't hesitate to contribute if you see any possible improvment or fixes.